 While there are no official holidays in August, there are still plenty of free and ticketed events, festivals, and celebrations happening across the city this month.
 From film showcases like the Central Park and Bryant Park Film Festivals to theatrical performances like Shakespeare in the Park, you're sure to find something to do on your trip to NYC in August.

 - Harlem Week: Actually a month long, this annual celebration of the community is themed "Women Transforming Our World: Past, Present, and Future," and runs from July 28 through August 24, 2019.
 This year the festival is celebrating its 45th anniversary.

 - Major League Baseball and WNBA Basketball: The New York Yankees and the New York Mets play baseball in August while the New York Liberty women's basketball team wraps up its season throughout the month.

-- Central Park SummerStage: A full month of free concerts in Central Park (as well as other SummerStage events in different boroughs) includes Family Night on August 15.
+- Central Park SummerStage: A full month of free concerts in Central Park (as well as other SummerStage events in different boroughs) includes Guster on August 8th.

-- Central Park Film Festival: This week-long series of evening film screenings takes place from August 14 through 17, 2018, and features films like "The Muppets Take Manhattan," "Hair," "Crooklyn," and "Dr. Strangelove Or: How I Learned to Stop Worrying and Love the Bomb."
+- Central Park Film Festival: This week-long series of evening film screenings takes place from August 13 through 15, 2019, and features films including Back to the Future, Moonstruck, and Black Panther.

-- Shakespeare in the Park: The Public Theater presents Shakespeare plays annually at the Delacorte Theater in Central Park, with an adaptation of "Twelfth Night" by Public Works running from July 17 to August 19, 2018.
+- Shakespeare in the Park: The Public Theater presents Shakespeare plays annually at the Delacorte Theater in Central Park, with an adaptation of Coriolanus running from July 16 to August 11.